permutationlock/ztrait/README.md

 }
 ```

-Therfore the following function will work just fine with pointers to
+Therefore the following function will work just fine with pointers to
 types that implement `Incrementable`.

 ```Zig